mbovel/itp-project/report.md

 End DISJOINT_SET.
 ```

-This module defines a type `D` for the disjoint-set data structure, an empty set `empty`, a union operation `union` that adds a new pair `(a, b)` to the relation `R`, and an equivalence check `equiv`.
+This module defines a type `D` for the disjoint-set data structure that represents the equivalence closure of an underlying implicit relation `R`, an empty disjoint-set `empty`, a union operation `union` that adds a new pair `(a, b)` to the relation `R`, and an equivalence check `equiv`.
 The `make_graph` function builds a disjoint-set data structure from a list of pairs of elements.
 The `make_correct` axiom states that the equivalence relation represented by the disjoint-set data structure is equivalent to the equivalence closure of the relation `R` represented by the list of pairs.
 This `make_correct` axiom is the main theorem to prove in the project.

 This disjoint-set interface is generic in the type of elements it contains.
 An implementation of `BOOL_EQ` for that type is required to be able to use the data structure.
 The `BOOL_EQ` module provides a boolean equality function for the type `A`, along with a proof that this boolean equality is equivalent to the structural equality used by Coq: